-In business, the sharing economy is disrupting the old economic model and reinventing how we consume.
-Comoodle is a website that applies this idea to cities to build a strong culture of sharing and to transform the way that people work together for community benefit.
-By providing an online space for municipal, community (NGO), and private assets (“stuff, space, and skills”) to be shared, Comoodle empowers the local authority act as a facilitator rather than only a provider of services.
+Comoodle is a way of creating a means for citizens, community groups and local services to share their resources – stuff, space and skills – for the benefit of the whole community.
+Comoodle provides an easy-to-use website that allows people to borrow and share resources that would otherwise be under-used.
+By providing an online space for municipal, community (NGO), and private assets to be shared, Comoodle empowers the local authority act as a facilitator rather than only a provider of services.
 Comoodle encourages citizens and community groups to use public assets, like tools or buildings, to provide community support services that are increasingly outside budget capacity.

 Comoodle built a sharing website and a network of citizens and community groups who use it to share resources, skills and spaces across Kirklees.
 Almost 3,000 people are part of the Comoodle network, and there are over 700 regular users in Kirklees, accessing 2,500 resources that have been made available by the Council and community groups.
 In total, 1,500 Comoodle trades have been completed, benefitting over 65,000 citizens.

 Comoodle fostered stronger community spirit, connectedness and a vibrant and impactful local community.
 100% of Comoodle users said that the activities supported by the website had a positive impact on their lives, and that it fostered meaningful collaboration with others.